“A lot of things we do in everyday life don’t need to involve our conscious mind. In many cases, the more we use it, the less effective we become”

-6. Why do many sports need the skills of the player to me automised?
+6. Why do many sports need the skills of the player to be automised?
 Because of …… (Use your own words)

-7. What would happen if LeBron James paid conscious attention to every move he made while playing?
+7. What would happen if LeBron James, for example, paid conscious attention to every move he made while playing?

 8. Why is the efficacy of consciousness being debated?